-Update as of 8-18-17: Since my initial meeting with attorney Philip Vales on 12-17-15 (over 1.8 years ago), I have received zero phone calls.
-Zero voice communication.
-My last email from him was over 1.7 years ago.
-And this guy actually works for a company.
+Since my initial meeting with attorney Philip Vales on 12-17-15 (over 1.8 years ago), I received zero phone calls and zero voice communication.
+My last email from him was on 1-14-16.
+But what should anyone expect from a lawyer?

 The document above illustrates either blatant incompetence, deception, or just plain stupidity on the part of Philip Vales.
 Look closely.
 What's missing?
 See a year?
-Of course not, because it's missing.
+No, because it's not there.

 First, let me explain one thing.
 This review of Sarasota patent attorney Phillip Vales of Patent CEO will contain only facts.
 I want my review here to be professional.
 No name calling or attacks.
 The facts will speak for themselves.
 The words in the emails will speak for themselves.
 Patent CEO has seven offices in Florida.
 Now it's always a gamble when you hire someone to work for you.
 Especially when no reviews are available.
 And a bigger gamble if that someone is a lawyer.
 And in my case, a patent lawyer.

 Here is my short back story of why I hired Phillip Vales.
 In the late 90's I came up with a product.
 I did a prototype.
 It worked well, was extremely functional, and best of all, proprietary.
 So I went to see a patent attorney in downtown Sarasota.
 After a brief consultation, I was informed a patent application would cost me five-seven thousand dollars.
 That I couldn't afford.
 Now I wanted to give up on my idea, but I couldn't.
 So I went through the time consuming and painstaking process of going to the USPTO (United States Patent Trademark Office) website to research patents.
 What I realized is that all patents contain a certain format, and repeat certain words a lot.
 So after doing many searches to see if a patent like my product existed, I was happy to learn no one had done one.
 So four months later I was finished with my patent application.